 Lake Marian Track: The Perfect Day Hike on the Road to Milford

-The Lake Marian Track is an incredible short day hike along the road to Milford Sound.
+The Lake Marian Track is an incredible, short day hike along the road to Milford Sound.
 Taking only 3 hours to complete, the hike includes views of waterfalls as well as the stunning Lake Marian.
 This blog is a guide to the track including our own personal experience.

-But, if like us, you don’t have days pt spend getting to Milford Sound you will need to pick and choose wisely where you want to spend your precious time.
+But, if like us, you don’t have days to spend getting to Milford Sound you will need to pick and choose wisely where you want to spend your precious time.
 There are a ton of different stops on the road to Milford and a ton of different trails – but if you’re going to pick one trail in particular then I recommend making time for the hike to Lake Marian.

-Where is the hike to Lake Marian
+Where is the Lake Marian Trailhead

 As I said before, the hike to Lake Marian starts along to road to Milford – between the town of Te Anau and Milford Sound.
-You’ll find access to the Lake Marian track from the Hollyford Road turnoff (same place as Gunns Camp) approximately 38 kilometres from Milford Sound.
+You’ll find access to the Lake Marian track from the Hollyford Road turnoff (same place as Gunns Camp) approximately 38 kilometers from Milford Sound.
 Hollyford Road is well signposted and can also be easily be found using Google Maps.

 Drive on Hollyford Road for 1 km and you will reach a parking lot.
 Park there and you will see the signs for the Lake Marian Track.
 You’ll know you’re headed in the right direction if you cross a suspension bridge almost immediately.